dondco36/golfapp/README.md

 *Version 3*
 * GOALS can be added to keep track of.
 * The User will be able to see a **Graphical Representaion** of their statistics
 * **Comparison Statistics** will be added as an option to for the User to compare against where they should be in accordance with their

+*Version 4*
+* Groups for Users
+* Round and Statistic comparisons

+*Version 5*
+* Group competitions and MatchPlay Format tracker